 Teleological Ethical Theories are belief-based theories that consider consequences as the basis for judging whether an action is morally right or wrong rather than the intention behind the action.
 Thus, ethical decisions must produce the best results.
 The advantage of this theory is that it is flexible and allows persons to independently propose solution to a situation.
 The disadvantage is that it is difficult to assess all aspects of the impact and may affect rights of individuals in society.
-The bottom line is that decisions.
+The bottom line is that decision made by majority of people may not be the best ethical decisions.
 It is because even the best decision may be unfair to certain vulnerable groups of people in society.